FAQ - FREQUENTLY ASKED QUESTIONS

 Q: Who do I see with questions about health issues?

-A: The infirmary is located in room 3078, next to the gymnasium.
+A: We have a fully dedicated Nurse's office located in room 3078, next to the gymnasium.

 Q: Who do I see regarding security and safety issues?